zzyzek/sandbox/ulhp/hc-umans-companion.md

 pg.
 59:

-> The directed edges are required to ensure that multiple conseqcuitve link edges ~are~ cannot
+> The directed edges are required to ensure that multiple consecutive link edges ~are~ cannot
 > appear in a path in $H$.